LeaVerou/lea.verou.me/blog/2024/wcs-vs-frameworks/index.md

 I asked if people mostly _consumed_ web components, _used_ WCs that others have made, or both.
 Note that many people who use WCs are not aware of it, so the motivation was not to gauge adoption, but to see if the community has caught on to this distinction between use cases.
-**The fact that > 80% of people who knowingly use web components are also web components _authors_ means that WCs have not yet reached their full potential.**
+**The fact that > 80% of people who knowingly use web components are also web components _authors_ is indicative of the problem.**
 WCs are meant to empower folks to do more, not to be consumed by expert web developers who can also write them.
-This number should have been a lot smaller if WCs were to reach their full potential.
+For web components to reach their full potential, this number should be a lot smaller.
-This was one of the reasons [I joined the Web Awesome project](../awesome):
+This was one of the reasons [I joined the Web Awesome project](../awesome);
-I think that is the right direction for WCs: encapsulating complexity into beautiful, usable, generalizable elements that give people superpowers by extending what HTML can do: they can be used by developers to author gorgeous UIs, designers to do more without having to learn JS, or even hobbyists that struggle with both (since HTML is the most approachable web platform language).
+I think that is the right direction for WCs: encapsulating complexity into beautiful, generalizable, customizable elements that give people superpowers by extending what HTML can do: they can be used by developers to author gorgeous UIs, designers to do more without having to learn JS, or even hobbyists that struggle with both (since HTML is the most approachable web platform language).